alifatma13/udacity_news_app/README.md

 # udacity_news_app
 A news app that connects to the Internet to provide news articles on a topic of your choice.

-Allows a user to get a list of published news by The Guardian (Newspaper) on a given topic using the the Guardian's news api in order to fetch results and display them to the user.
+Allows user to get a list of published news by The Guardian (Newspaper) on a given topic using the Guardian's news api in order to fetch results and display them to the user.

 As a part of Udacity Nanodegree this app is created for practicing the Networking and local storage concepts in Android Mobile apps.